jbunke/deltascript/docs/ls-2-types.md

 ### 2.1.1 – Type safety

-*DeltaScript* is type-safe and statically typed, meaning that type checking<sup>[§TODO - type checking]()</sup> is performed at compile-time<sup>[a](#fn-a)</sup> rather than at runtime.
+*DeltaScript* is type-safe and statically typed, meaning that type checking<sup>[§7.3](./ls-7-exec.md#73--semantic-error-checking)</sup> is performed at compile-time<sup>[a](#fn-a)</sup> rather than at runtime.
 This ensures that type errors are caught early in the development process, leading to more reliable and maintainable code.

 ### 2.1.2 – Type inference

 While *DeltaScript* requires explicit type declarations in many cases, it also supports type inference in certain contexts.
 This allows the language to deduce the type of a variable or expression based on the context in which it is used, reducing the need for redundant type annotations.

-An example of this is in iterator loops<sup>[§TODO - iterator loops]()</sup>.
+An example of this is in iterator loops<sup>[§5.7.4](./ls-5-stat.md#574--iterator-loops)</sup>.
 The iterator variable can be declared without a type, as its type can be inferred from the collection.

 > **Example 1:**
 >